Clarence District Cricket Club

-CDCC are based at, and play their home games at Bellerive Oval, Hobart's Test Cricket ground, although it is often required for first class cricket, forcing the club to play many 'away' games.
-Clarence District Cricket Club have strong affiliations with the Clarence Roos football club, whom they share Bellerive Oval with.
+CDCC are based at, and play their home games at Kangaroo Bay Sports ground.
+Clarence District Cricket Club have strong affiliations with the Clarence Roos football club.

 CDCC celebrated their 50th anniversary in 2006.
-CDCC were at their most dominant in the 1980s, when the team won 8 of their 11 titles including two "4-in-a-row's".
+CDCC were at their most dominant in the 1980s, when the team won 8 of their 14 titles including two "4-in-a-row's".

-Clarence have been TCA Premiers 11 times despite only joining the competition in 1956 and not winning their first title for 26 years, making them currently sixth on the overall winners list.
+Clarence have been TCA/CTPL Premiers 14 times despite only joining the competition in 1956 and not winning their first title for 26 years, making them currently sixth on the overall winners list.

-Currently the club field teams in the first, second and third grades of the TCA competition, as well as a team in the Southern Tasmanian Cricket League.
+Currently the club field teams in the first, second and third grades of the TCA, now known as the CTPL or Cricket Tasmania Premier League competition, as well as an CTPL Under 18s team.
 There are also a large number of junior teams.